wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 tags:
 sidebar: doc_sidebar
 permalink: wavefront_springboot3.html
-summary: Examine Spring Boot data in Wavefront dashboards and charts
+summary: Examine Spring Boot 3 data in Wavefront dashboards and charts
 ---

-Wavefront for Spring Boot allows you to quickly configure your environment, so Spring Boot components send metrics, histograms, and traces/spans to the Wavefront service.
+Wavefront for Spring Boot allows you to quickly configure your environment, so Spring Boot 3 components send metrics, histograms, and traces or spans to the Wavefront service.

 ## Features